 In 2017, Avery Ensemble released a CD of works by Biber, Schoenfield, Creston and Mozart, which showcases the group’s attention to stylistic contrast in its interpretation of these works from four distinct historical periods.
 Further Avery recordings include piano trios by Mendelssohn and Copland (2000), Re: Moon in the Afternoon by Ken Steen (2001) and piano quartets by Brahms, Mahler and Schnittke (Zephyr, 2007).
 Avery recently published the only extant recording of Rubin Goldmark's Piano Quartet, available on youtube.com.

 Avery Ensemble has been sought out for premiere recordings of music by living composers, and commercial recordings of Avery premieres are available on Ablaze Records (2011) and Parma Records (2014).
-Avery's 2018 new music activity included the Hartt School New Music Recording Residency, as well as performing the primiere of "We are Making a New World for Piano Quartet and Narrator," a work written in 2018 for Avery Ensemble by composer David MacBride.
+Avery's 2018 new music activity included the Hartt School New Music Recording Residency, as well as performing the premiere of We are Making a New World, for piano quartet and narrator, a work written in 2018 for Avery Ensemble by composer David MacBride.